Flotomate/product_docs/source/dashboard/dashboard-introduction.rst

 - An easy graphical interface allows a user to play with data and do easy cross-sectional analysis.

 - A Dashboard can be a one page snapshot of key matrices of a business.
-A user of the Flotomate Dashboard can quickly judge how well the Helpdesk is functioning.
+A user of the Motadata Dashboard can quickly judge how well the Helpdesk is functioning.

 Components of a Dashboard